arkwright/vim-whiteboard/README.md

 You can add your own custom interpreters by creating a dictionary of dictionaries.
 These will be merged with the default interpreter configurations, with _your settings taking precedence_.
 The first-level keys are interpreter nicknames.
-All of the second-level keys are _required_. `filetype` is used to set the Vim filetype for the Input Buffer. `extension` is the file extension associated with this type of interpreter (e.g. `js` for a JavaScript interpreter). `command` is the shell command to execute; the Input Buffer contents will be saved as a file whose the path will be appended to `command` and executed as a shell command to interpret the script.
+All of the second-level keys are _required_. `extension` is the file extension associated with this type of interpreter (e.g. `js` for a JavaScript interpreter). `command` is the shell command to execute; the Input Buffer contents will be saved as a file whose the path will be appended to `command` and executed as a shell command to interpret the script.

     :let g:whiteboard_interpreters = {}
-    :let g:whiteboard_interpreters.javascript = { 'filetype': 'javascript', 'extension': 'js', 'command': 'node' }
+    :let g:whiteboard_interpreters.javascript = { 'extension': 'js', 'command': 'node' }

 ## Bugs